In Syria's Eastern Ghouta, a doctor's battle: 'We will stay until the end'

 On Thursday, Syria entered the eighth year of its civil war.
 More than 400,000 people are believed to have been killed or are missing, presumed dead.
 Three of Dr Hamid's own children, and many of the children brought to his hospital, have never known peace.
 The injured children arrive with penetrating shrapnel wounds, missing limbs, severe burns, or sometimes with no visible injuries at all, and yet lifeless, with a lingering smell of gas on their bodies.

-"Most of the children who die have been shelled in the head or have injuries in their abdomen or bowels.
-And I have seen some cases of penetrating wounds directly in the heart," said Dr Hamid.
+"Most of the children who die have been shelled in the head or have injuries in their abdomen or bowels, and I have seen some cases of penetrating wounds directly in the heart," said Dr Hamid.

 "These children need specialist surgeons and seven or 14 days in intensive care," he said.
 "Many could be saved.
 In London they could be saved.
 In Ghouta we cannot do anything.
 We try to stop the bleeding and make it OK for them, then we allow them to die."

-Backed by heavy Russian air strikes, Syrian pro-government forces are tightening the noose around the Eastern Ghouta, one of the last rebel strongholds in Syria.
+Backed by heavy Russian air strikes, Syrian pro-government forces are tightening the noose around the Eastern Ghouta, one of the last rebel redoubts in Syria.
 At least 1,100 civilians have been killed since the regime stepped up its air war last month and cut the enclave into three pockets.
 The rebels have shelled civilians in neighbouring government-controlled areas and, according to a UN official, used snipers to kill those attempting to flee.

 In phone interviews, four doctors and medical staff described work in the enclave as a raw and restless battle to save people from death, with little or no room left to rescue limbs, preserve sight, or ward against fatal infections.
 Successful treatment had become a binary calculation, they said: alive or dead.